TheCEDL/homework3/Report.md

 # Report

-In this homework, I modified 3 files so that the model can generate images with 256x256 resolution.
+In this homework, I modified 3 files so that the model can generate images with 256x256 resolution and 2 files in order that the model can discriminate whether the input image is natural or artificial.
+For better clarity, I will demonstrate them separately.

+##Modification for higher resolution

-## 1. main.py
+### 1. main.py

 By repacing 64 with 256, the input images can have a resolution 256x256.

     flags.DEFINE_integer("output_size", 256, "The size of the output images to produce [256]")

-## 2. model.py
+### 2. model.py

 Turning the output_size into 256 to output 256x256-resolusion images.
 Lowering the gf_dim as well as df_dim to make it easier for 2 appended layers.